dwyl/phoenix-chat-example/README.md

 ## What _Next_?

-If you found this example useful, please ⭐️the GitHub repository so we (_and others_) know you liked it!
+If you found this example useful, please ⭐️ the GitHub repository so we (_and others_) know you liked it!

 If you want to learn more Phoenix and the magic of **`LiveView`**, consider reading our beginner's tutorial: